 Location: Federal Way, King County

 The design of the Weyerhaeuser Corporate Campus was a joint effort between architect Charles Bassett of Skidmore, Owings & Merrill, landscape architect Peter Walker, a founding partner of Sasaki Walker & Associates; and George Weyerhaeuser.
-The collaboration resulted in the design of the stunning 430-acre campus clearly visible from Interstate 5 in Federal Way.
+The collaboration resulted in the design of the stunning 430-acre campus clearly visible from Interstate 5 and Highway 18 in Federal Way.
 According to Bassett, the campus is designed such that “the landscaping and the building simply cannot be separated…they are each a creature of the other.”
-The interior design of the headquarters also reflected this sentiment by pioneering the open-office plan, free of any partitions, allowing the exterior landscape to be enjoyed from almost any location inside the building.
+The interior design of the headquarters also reflected this sentiment by popularizing the open-office plan, free of any partitions, allowing the exterior landscape to be enjoyed from almost any location inside the building.

-The dedicated volunteers of SWC have been exemplary in their advocacy efforts in initiating meetings with stakeholders, engaging in the public process, holding their own events, and even raising money for legal appeals.
+The dedicated volunteers of SWC have been exemplary in their advocacy efforts in initiating meetings with stakeholders, engaging in the public process, holding their own events, and even legal appeals.
 It is often difficult to sustain long-term preservation advocacy efforts, and the Washington Trust is proud to be a partner of SWC and committed to doing all we can to preserve the essential elements of this campus.